grahamzibar/EtherJS/README.md

 1. Create the class
    ```
    ether.DOMUniverse = function DOMUniverse() {
+   	// Hello world
+   	// :)
    };

    ```
 2. Inherit from `Universe`
    ```
    ether.DOMUniverse = function DOMUniverse() {
    	this.inheritFrom = ether.Universe;
    	this.inheritFrom();
    	delete this.inheritFrom;

+	// Yeahh!!
    };
    ```
 3. Add a parameter which is intended to receive a DOM element as the argument
    ```
    ether.DOMUniverse = function DOMUniverse(_container) {
    		this.inheritFrom = ether.Universe;